From Fat Biking to Cross-Country Skiing with Baby… how to do it safely!

 Obviously, you ditch the tow bars, keep the skis and add your bike attachment.

 It might be important to know that the Thule Chariot comes with a quick release attachment piece for the bike hauling the trailer.
-Your fat bike may have a thru axle and not a quick release.
+Your fat bike may have a thru axle and not a quick release skewer.
 In that case you will need to buy a thru axle adapter.

 We have found that most groomed fat biking trails in our area are wide enough for our double chariot.
-We also use unmaintained winter roads or groomed cross country skiing and skate skiing trails in our area that allow fat bikes.
-Round Valley in Park City, American Fork Canyon and the Unitas are some of our favorite fat biking destinations with our ski trailer.
+We also use unmaintained winter roads or groomed cross country skiing and skate skiing trails in our area that allow fat bikes, just be respectful of skiers and any Nordic tracks that have been set.
+Round Valley in Park City, American Fork Canyon and the Uintas are some of our favorite fat biking destinations with our ski trailer.
 There is a lot of great fat biking in Utah!

 Skis and a Jogger?